 Services by other organisations

 Other departments or agencies offer services you may want.
-The Australian Department of Human Services is different from the Victorian Department of Human Services (DHS).
+The Australian Department of Human Services is different from the Victorian Department of Health & Human Services (formerly the Department of Human Services and the Department of Health).
 To help you decide who to contact, look at the descriptions below.

-Aged Care services in Victoria are managed and administered by the Department of Health.
+Aged Care services in Victoria are managed and administered by the Department of Health & Human Services (formerly the Department of Health).
 The State Government’s aged care agenda is focused on addressing the special needs of older Victorians and ensuring its policies and programs recognise and reflect the diversity of older people’s lives.